codenvibes/CS/03_RECONNAISSANCE_&_ENUMERATION/OSINT/SSL TLS CERTIFICATES.md

 3. Check the organization field → link to the attacker or company.
 4. Check logs for older certs → see if they reused info elsewhere.

----

-## 📌 **Summary**

-**SSL/TLS certificates** are both a security tool **and** an OSINT data source.
-They help protect privacy, but paradoxically, they can also expose infrastructure relationships when publicly logged.

-If you’d like, I can show you **how to check a cert** or help you try a real lookup.
-Just say so!